-Sounds great, but these loans require a lot of collateral and can be notoriously hard to secure.
+Keep in mind however that these loans require a lot of collateral, and can be notoriously hard to secure.
 Application and approval can also be daunting — you’ll need to complete a slew of paperwork, put up to 30% down, and possibly wait a few months to see any money.

-Many credit unions are issuing small business loans, and they’re approving requests at twice the rate of big banks.
-Rates are competitive and sometimes lower since credit unions are nonprofits with less overhead.
+Many credit unions also issue small business loans, and the approval process is typically more personal than it is at a bank, with things like an interview and letters of recommendation carrying more weight.
+Rates are competitive and sometimes lower, since credit unions are nonprofits with less overhead.

-You’ll need to be a member, though requirements are often as simple as living in a specific area.
-Note that though credit unions may be more flexible than big banks, they still primarily lend to established businesses.
+You do need to be a member of the credit union, but the requirements for joining are often as simple as living in a specific area.
+Remember that while credit unions may be more flexible than big banks, they still primarily lend to established businesses.

 SBA Loan Program